Akashkansal/TDS_Project2/goodreads/README.md

 > ### Unveiling Literary Trends through Data Analysis

 In the expansive universe of literature represented by our dataset of 10,000 books, rich narratives emerge not just from the pages of stories but also from the data we analyze.
-It's a fascinating journey that bridges the worlds of numbers and literature, revealing insights that can shape a reader's choices and enhance an author’s visibility.
+It's a fascinating journey that bridges the worlds of numbers and literature, revealing insights that can shape a reader's choices and enhance an authorï¿½s visibility.

 #### The Landscape of Literature